A masterpiece of historic architecture that never stands still.

 All conservation work has undergone extensive research and conservation, informed by in-depth consultation and engagement with experts and statutory consultees.

-In addition to these significant conservation projects we also advised and help direct the rest of the professional team to ensure that the new designs and interventions sat sensitively alongside the Cathedral, ensuring its significance is understood and supported by new intervention.
+In addition to these significant conservation projects, we also advised and helped to direct the rest of the professional team to ensure that the new designs and interventions sat sensitively alongside the cathedral, ensuring its significance was understood and supported by new interventions.

 © Andy Marshall